Sazid60/Mongodb-Aggregation-And-Indexing/Readme.md

 #### $merge

 - If we want to add new fields and merge with the existing collection we have to use $merge
+- It Will Not Create New Collection but It will add the mentioned data in the existing collection i mean it will marge stage
+- { $merge: "COLLECTION NAME" },

 ```javascript
 db.Test.aggregate([